 The Chamber shall be composed of members who are domiciled in Bangkok.
 The majority of members shall be natural persons having Belgian nationality, or Belgian nationality who are partners or shareholders holding more than half of the capital, including branches of juristic persons registered aboard.
 These natural persons or juristic persons shall be engaged in enterprises in the fields of trade, industry, agriculture, finance or other economic activities.

 “Ordinary members” shall be natural persons or juristic persons who have links with Belgium-Luxembourg.
 Each ordinary member is entitled to one vote.

-“Overseas members” are persons or companies not resident or established in Thailand but with an interest in Belgium-Luxembourg / Thai relationships.
-Overseas members shall have all the rights of the ordinary members, except the right to vote or serve as a director on the Board of Directors.
+Honorary members shall have the rights of ordinary members, except the right to vote or serve as a director on the Board of Directors.

 A juristic person may appoint one natural person and one alternate who may act on behalf of the juristic person in affairs regarding the Chamber.
 The natural person and alternate representing the juristic person shall have the same rights with regard to the Chamber as the juristic person.

 A natural person who is acting as a representative for a juristic person may not be appointed as a representative for another juristic person.